ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-SPF | Configured | Configuration of SPF record(s) are required as a baseline for the deployment and are configured to "hard fail" as per ACSC recommendations.<br />The SPF record(s) are configured for all such authorised senders for that domain, including the Office 365 SPF sender address (spf.protection.outlook.com) if applicable to ensure mail sent from Exchange Online passes SPF. <br />SPF record(s) are to be configured by the DNS provider that that Agency consumes.
+SPF | Configured | Configuration of SPF record(s) are required as a baseline for the deployment and are configured to "hard fail" as per ACSC recommendations.
+The SPF record(s) are configured for all such authorised senders for that domain, including the Office 365 SPF sender address (spf.protection.outlook.com) if applicable to ensure mail sent from Exchange Online passes SPF.
+SPF record(s) are to be configured by the DNS provider that that Agency consumes.
-DKIM | Configured | DKIM is a public/private key signing process used to verify the content of an email.<br>DKIM signing is enabled on emails originating from an organisation's domains as per ACSC recommendations.<br />DKIM is either enabled on the Agency mail gateway solution (hybrid) or within Office 365 (cloud native).
+DKIM | Configured | DKIM is a public/private key signing process used to verify the content of an email.
+DKIM signing is enabled on emails originating from an organisation's domains as per ACSC recommendations.
+DKIM is either enabled on the Agency mail gateway solution (hybrid) or within Office 365 (cloud native).
 DMARC | Configured | One DMARC policy is to be configured per Agency domain as per ACSC recommendations.
-This is to be configured at the gateway that the Agency consumes.<br>DMARC records are configured for all domains such that emails are rejected if they fail SPF or DKIM checks.
+This is to be configured at the gateway that the Agency consumes.
+DMARC records are configured for all domains such that emails are rejected if they fail SPF or DKIM checks.

 ### Accepted domains